JWAER/SLOD_BEC/README.md

 # SLOD_BEC
-Code used in the paper "Super-localized wave function approximation of Bose-Einstein condensates"
+Code used in the paper "Super-localized wave function approximation of Bose-Einstein condensates".
+If you use this code, please cite the paper.